5 Bank Accounts I Use to Keep My Money Organized

 Everyone has different accounts that work for them, but these are the 5-7 that I recommend to keeping your money better organized.
 There are pluses and minuses to different banks.
 Remember to keep each bank account information accessible, but safe.
 When you start organizing your money and give each account a specific purpose, you might even find that your money stays in that savings account longer!
 There are no maximums of the number of bank accounts you can have, but there might be a max number you can have at a single bank.
 It might be worth asking your bank how many free accounts you can open before being charged fees.

 Having multiple different accounts can allow you to keep your money separate and track your goals easier.
 If you just pile all of your money into once bank account instead of moving it around, it can also make it tempting to spend your emergency fund on a new couch!
 Unlike opening multiple credit cards, opening different bank accounts won’t affect your credit score.
-In this post, I will try to explain the use of the account and the type of bank that I keep them at as well.
-I want to preface this post by saying that this is mainly focused for singles.
-If you have joint money, you might have a few more accounts than this for separate spending and savings.

 Here are the 5-7 bank accounts that I have that I recommend